B Testing, User Testing, & Feature Integration (thumbnail).jpg

 What I did:

-• Step 1: First I conducted user research through interviews, ux research through usability testing, and industry trend analysis for feature ideas and enhancements.
+• Step 1: First, I conducted user research through interviews, UX research through usability testing, and industry trend analysis to inform feature ideas and enhancements.

 • Step 2: Then I presented research insights to leadership for buy-in on key findings.